 Bicycle tour on your own

 Virtually all bike rental companies offer free city maps in addition to the bike, which can help you plan your own route for the bike ride along the sights and attractions.
-Whether you just want to get on your bikes and cycle from pub to pub, ride through the canal belt or out into the countryside is entirely up to you.
+It is entirely up to you whether you just want to get on your bikes and cycle from pub to pub, ride through the canal belt or out into the countryside.
 The best means of transport in Amsterdam is the bicycle.